1 Introduction

 scale_y_continuous(trans = "log10") +

-Here we can see that our point nowcast slightly overestimates what was eventually reported (black line), but does a decent overall job of correcting for the right-truncation observed in the red line (the data prior to the nowcast).
+Here we can see that our point nowcast slightly underestimates what was eventually reported (black line), but does a decent overall job of correcting for the right-truncation observed in the red line (the data before the nowcast).

 8 Estimate uncertainty

 So far, we’ve demonstrated how to generate a point estimate of a nowcast.
 We would like to generate probabilistic nowcasts.
-To do so, we will use the error between the observations that we have and what we would have nowcasted retrospectively.
-We will assume that the observations follow a negative binomial observation model, and independently estimate the dispersion in the negative binomial at each delay \(d\).
+To do so, we will use the error between the predicted components of retrospectively generated nowcasts (aggregated across the delays) and the corresponding observations that we have already observed.
+We will assume that the observations follow a negative binomial observation model, and independently estimate the dispersion in the negative binomial at each forecast horizon.

-The method used to estimate the uncertainty in the nowcast simulates exactly the iterative process, by generating retrospective reporting triangles using what would have been available as of the time, and then for each reporting triangle, estimating a delay distribution and generating a nowcast.
+The method used to estimate the uncertainty works by generating retrospective reporting triangles using what would have been available as of each retrospective nowcast time to estimate a delay distribution and generate a point nowcast matrix.

 )